dapr/dotnet-sdk/examples/Workflow/README.md

 ## Projects in sample

-This sample contains a single [WorkflowWebApp](./WorkflowWebApp) ASP.NET Core project.
+This sample contains a single [WorkflowConsoleApp](./WorkflowConsoleApp) ASP.NET Core project.
 It combines both the workflow implementations and the web APIs for starting and querying workflows instances.

 The main `Program.cs` file contains the main setup of the app, including the registration of the web APIs and the registration of the workflow and workflow activities.
 The workflow definition is found in `Workflows` directory and the workflow activity definitions are found in the `Activities` directory.

 ## Running the example

-To run the workflow web app locally, run this command in the `WorkflowWebApp` directory:
+To run the workflow web app locally, run this command in the `WorkflowConsoleApp` directory:

 ```sh
 dapr run --app-id wfwebapp --dapr-http-port 3500 -- dotnet run